tweetthebay/TweetTheBay/README.md

 - Clicking on a sidebar result will focus the map on that tweet
 - Search component will be started on, and returns some amount of information based on search query
+- Start incorporating streaming data into frontend components

 **Day 4**: Search will be refined and should populate the map and column with search results

 - The project should be hosted on Heroku and a team member will be dedicated as the live build master
+- Continue incorporating streaming data into frontend components
-- Everything on the project should work together tightly and our Git workflow should be in place.
+- Everything else in the project should work together tightly and our Git workflow should be in place.

 **Day 5**: This day will be dedicated to error handling, nailing down any remaining bugs, and finalizing site design.

 - We will have a meeting about where any errors should be handled and ensure that they are being thrown properly
 - In the same meeting we will discuss any remaining bugs and which of them need to be fixed before release
+- Finalize streaming data inclusion into frontend components

 ### Bonus Features